 It’s important to put some thought into your URL structure, particularly when you’re starting a new website.
 If you make sure your URL structure is clear and focused right from the beginning, you won’t have to face the huge task of changing and redirecting all your URLs later on.
 But, of course, sometimes you need to revise your site’s taxonomy, and changing things is inevitable.

 You’ll be faced with many choices when you’re revising your site, and you probably hope there’s one clear-cut way to approach things.
 Unfortunately, often that’s not the case.
-In our Ask Yoast inbox, we receive many questions that are so specific to a site’s situation, history and mission, that no one but the site owner can really answer them.
 But of course, we can try to help by clearing some things up.
 So let’s get to this week’s question!

 Matt Markley emailed us this question:

 We are revising our site’s taxonomy.
 Does the order of categories and subcategories in the URL have an impact on SEO?
 The category keyword is more important to rank than the subcategory keyword.

 Watch the video or read the transcript for the answer!